GEO & AEO Glossary

 - Entity

-- A named, real-world thing — a person, organization, product, or place — identified consistently across a website.
-Consistent entity mentions help AI systems build accurate knowledge representations.
+- A named, real-world thing — a person, organization, product, or place — referred to consistently across a website.
+Consistent mentions help AI systems build accurate knowledge representations.

 - FAQ schema

-- A Schema.org markup type (FAQPage + Question + Answer) that marks up question-and-answer content in a machine-readable format, making it extractable by AI systems as direct answers.
+- A Schema.org markup type (FAQPage + Question + Answer) that tags question-and-answer content in a machine-readable form, so AI systems can lift it as direct answers.

 - Author authority